pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/lesson-notes/README.md

 - `mkdir models`
 - `touch models/bookmark.js`

-and then copy paste this into
+and then copy paste this into:

 **bookmark.js**